NRDeepak/Polyglot-Captions-Transforming-Multilingual-Content-with-Python-Powered-Caption-Generation/README.md

 # Polyglot Captions: Transforming Multilingual Content with Python-Powered Caption Generation

-!Polyglot Captions

 ## Article with a full explanation of the code
-Read the article here :
+Read the article here: https://medium.com/python-in-plain-english/polyglot-captions-transforming-multilingual-content-with-python-powered-caption-generation-7036da70d834

 ## Overview